TreebornGorz/The-Monastery/README.md

 # The-Archmage-Demo

 Installation instructions:
-1) Click green Code button
-2) Download ZIP
+1) Download ZIP
-3) Right-Click .zip folder
+2) Right-Click .zip folder
-4) Extract
+3) Extract
-5) Open .html file in web browser
+4) Open .html file in web browser
 6) Play

 This is a demo for the currently in-development interactive fiction project "The Archmage", a project intended to be a narrative-driven interactive fiction fantasy which provides the player with _significant_ agency.